 All of which allow you to focus more on your core business.

-ERISAfire automates the transactional components—like fetching Schedules A—and integrates data from 5500s, agency management systems and other compliance projects, so we have a more complete picture to analyze.
+ERISAfire automates the transactional components—like fetching Schedules A—and integrates data from government filings, agency management systems and other compliance projects, so we have a more complete picture to analyze.
 This eliminates mistakes and extraneous rounds of communication, which saves you time and proves to your clients the value you add to their benefits programs.

 Compliance is expertise.
 David is an ERISA attorney who has been advising brokers, small business owners and multinational employers alike for more than 10 years with experience in both private practice and as in-house counsel.
 In short, he’s seen it all.